RedisLabs/redislabs-docs/content/rs/clusters/monitoring/prometheus-integration.md

         If Prometheus is connected to the cluster, you can type **node_up** in the Expression field on the Prometheus home page to see the cluster metrics.

 1. Configure the Grafana datasource:
-    1. Login to Grafana.
-If you installed Grafana locally, go to http://localhost:3000 and login with:
+    1. Sign in to Grafana.
+If you installed Grafana locally, go to http://localhost:3000 and sign in with:

         - Username: admin
         - Password: secret